 • Cocido madrileño: A hearty chickpea stew that symbolizes comfort and community.

-• Churros with hot chocolate: A sweet treat for late-night festivities.
+• Churros with chocolate: A sweet treat for late-night festivities.

 If you’re planning to be in Madrid in mid-May, here’s how to make the most of this unforgettable week:

-1. Start at the Pradera de San Isidro early in the day for traditional music and local food.
+1. Start at the Pradera de San Isidro early for traditional music and local food.

 3. Taste the rosquillas and don’t forget a glass of Spanish wine.